Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/17-truthy-falsy/body.md

 | `var life;`   | A variable with no assigned value, or `undefined` |
 | `''` or `""`  | An empty string                                   |
 | `42 / 'life'` | A string as a denominator is `NaN` (Not a Number) |

-### Exercise

-Look at the values in the editor.
-Decide whether the value is truthy or falsy and change its variable name accordingly.

-For example, if you think `var truthyOrFalsy11 = false` is falsy, then change the variable name from `truthyOrFalsy11` to `falsy11`.
-Do not change the values assigned to the variables.